-- Relationship management is your ability to use awareness of your emotions and the others’ emotions to manage interactions successfully.
+- Relationship management is your ability to use awareness of your emotions and others’ emotions to manage interactions successfully.

 Personality is the final piece of the puzzle.
 It’s the stable “style” that defines each of us.
 Personality is the result of hard-wired preferences, such as the inclination toward introversion or extroversion.
 However, like IQ, personality can’t be used to predict emotional intelligence.
 Also like IQ, personality is stable over a lifetime and doesn’t change.
 IQ, emotional intelligence and personality each cover unique ground and help to explain what makes a person tick.

 Naturally, people with a high degree of emotional intelligence make more money—an average of $29,000 more per year than people with a low degree of emotional intelligence.
-The link between emotional intelligence and earnings is so direct that every point increase in emotional intelligence adds $1,300 to an annual salary.
+The link between EQ and earnings is so direct that every point increase in emotional intelligence adds $1,300 to an annual salary.
 These findings hold true for people in all industries, at all levels, in every region of the world.
 We haven’t yet been able to find a job in which performance and pay aren’t tied closely to emotional intelligence.

 The communication between your emotional and rational “brains” is the physical source of emotional intelligence.
 The pathway for emotional intelligence starts in the brain, at the spinal cord.
 Your primary senses enter here and must travel to the front of your brain before you can think rationally about your experience.
 However, first they travel through the limbic system, the place where emotions are generated.
 So, we have an emotional reaction to events before our rational mind is able to engage.
 Emotional intelligence requires effective communication between the rational and emotional centers of the brain.